Fecal–oral route

 The fecal–oral route (also called the oral–fecal route or orofecal route) describes a particular route of transmission of a disease wherein pathogens in fecal particles pass from one person to the mouth of another person.
 Main causes of fecal–oral disease transmission include lack of adequate sanitation (leading to open defecation), and poor hygiene practices.
 If soil or water bodies are polluted with fecal material, humans can be infected with waterborne diseases or soil-transmitted diseases.
 Fecal contamination of food is another form of fecal-oral transmission.
-Washing hands properly after changing a baby's diaper or after performing anal hygiene can prevent foodborne illness from spreading.
+Washing hands properly after changing a baby's diaper or after performing anal hygiene can prevent foodborne illness from spreading..Toilet flushing & subsequent inhaled aerosols is another potential route.

 The common factors in the fecal-oral route can be summarized as five Fs: fingers, flies, fields, fluids, and food.
 Diseases caused by fecal-oral transmission include typhoid, cholera, polio, hepatitis and many other infections, especially ones that cause diarrhea.

 Background

 Although fecal–oral transmission is usually discussed as a route of transmission, it is actually a specification of the entry and exit portals of the pathogen, and can operate across several of the other routes of transmission.
 Fecal–oral transmission is primarily considered as an indirect contact route through contaminated food or water.
 However, it can also operate through direct contact with feces or contaminated body parts, such as through anal sex.
 It can also operate through droplet or airborne transmission through the toilet plume from contaminated toilets.